ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-1-google-adwords-scripts/image-2.jpg" alt="linearly separable data">

 Let’s start writing some code.
-First of all, I’ll create this script at the MCC level.
+First of all, we’ll create this script at the MCC level.
 If you created the script at the account level, no problem, you can skip this step.
 Here is the code:

 ```javascript
 function main(){